ammarahm-ed/react-native-admob-native-ads/docs/docs/installation.md

 sidebar_label: Installation
 ---

-If you are using `react-native >= 0.60` you just need to do a simple:

     npm install react-native-admob-native-ads --save

 or if you use yarn:

     yarn add react-native-admob-native-ads

-You also need to install `react-native-vector-icons`:
+You also need to install `react-native-vector-icons` to use `StarRatingView`.

 ```bash
 yarn add react-native-vector-icons
 ```

-Don't forget to setup [react-native-vector-icons ](https://github.com/oblador/react-native-vector-icons) as the guide states for iOS & Android
+Complete setup of [react-native-vector-icons ](https://github.com/oblador/react-native-vector-icons) for iOS & Android.

 ## Android Setup